Wyntuition/jekyll-now/_posts/2018-03-28-microservices-bd-cheatsheet.md

 ## Relevant Priority Initatives

 * **Digital Service Delivery** - microservices is the most modern & talked about software architecture approach, and one that organizations are worried about for competitive advantage.
 Embrancing it properly will help our **strategic growth** and get more **impactful work**.
 The agile delivery and DevOps mindset and expertise we bring helps **enable organizations to build microservices**.
 * **Legacy Systems Modernization** - this is asked about frequently by customers wanting to modernize systems - if they should use the approach.
 We can **differentiate ourselves** by demonstrating how we know how to pick the right places to use it, and avoid the wrong places and **overarchitecture**.
-Microservices, containers and cloud are key considerations in any major modernization today, as they help enable organizations to keep up with solution flexibility, scalability, and innovation.
+Microservices, containers and cloud are key considerations in any major modernization today, as they help enable organizations to keep up with **solution flexibility, scalability, and innovation**.

 ## Landscape

-* Container & microservice usage for production enterprise workloads is expected to increase from 25 percent to 44 percent within the next three years.
-Deployment will shift heavily to Hybrid Cloud and support for on-premises, serverless containerized environments.
-Deploying only on public clouds will decrease.
+* Container & microservice usage for production enterprise workloads is **expected to increase** from 25 percent to 44 percent within the next three years.
+Deployment will shift heavily to **hybrid cloud** and support for on-premises, serverless containerized environments with some microservices. **Deploying only on public clouds will decrease**.
-* COTS can help transition to DevOps, microservices and automation that reduce the operational and uncertainty challenges that currently overburden the container & microservices market.
+* **COTS** can help transition to DevOps, microservices and automation that reduce the operational and uncertainty challenges that currently overburden the container & microservices market.
 Things like Kubernetes, OpenShift, and microservices frameworks should be looked at.
 * In the commercial world, **consulting services** are considered only necessary for **complex endeavors** — for example (and especially), when companies seek to leverage AI within containerized apps and need support for non-x86 architectures, and when designing a microservices & cloud infrastructure.
-  * Across the range of roles, respondents see insufficient internal expertise as one of the significant challenges of adopting microservices & container-based app development.
-IT executives are concerned with time and cost uncertainty, whereas developers are bogged down by operational challenges like redesigning on-premises apps and managing data across containers.
+  * Across the range of roles, respondents see **insufficient internal expertise** as one of the significant challenges of adopting microservices & container-based app development.
+IT executives are concerned with **time and cost uncertainty**, whereas developers are bogged down by **operational challenges** like redesigning on-premises apps and managing data across containers.
-* IT executives value compatibility with their current IT environment and ease of use rank among the top reasons why a container platform is selected.
+* IT executives value **compatibility** with their current IT environment and **ease of use** rank among the top reasons why a container platform is selected.

 ## Deciders